-If you've had your head in the sand the last nine years you may not know what a Kinetic Sculpture Race is.
+If you've had your head in the sand the last Twelve years (yes, I said 12 Years!) you may not know what a Kinetic Sculpture Race is.
 Well, Kinetic Sculptures are homemade, human powered vehicles able to travel (hopefully) over land, sand, muck, rocks and, oh yeah, water.
 They carry one, two, four or more people.
 The race is to see if these fantastic creations are able to negotiate the course.
 Awards are given for engineering/construction, art, speed and many other frivolous achievements.
 The Race is really a Festival put on FOR THE FUN of all involved, including spectators.
 (See links for information on other kinetic sculpture races.)

 Well, you can.
 Sculptures came from all over for previous events.
-In 2008 five local teams entered, and in 2007 there were six.
-We're hoping even more adventurous, ingenuous people from Klamath Falls will enter sculptures in the future.
+Our biggest race was 2007 with 17 sculptures.
+We're hoping even more adventurous, ingenious people from Klamath Falls and surrounding areas will enter sculptures in the future.
 You can do this.
 Race festivities are best enjoyed by those directly involved.

 Workshops are held every once in a while to assist you with the pesky details of building a Sculpture of your own.
 Check this web page for up coming Workshops and other helpful events, or if interested contact us.
 You could get us off our duffs to organize the next workshop.

 Also Elliot Naess (pilot of Pear County Chopper in 2013) has wrote "How to Build a Kinetic Sculpture".
 It has a lot of good information in it

 Volunteers are always needed.
 Planning is already underway for the tenth Annual KKC and you could have a positive impact.
 Volunteers are highly appreciated by the Racers and "bribes" are readily given.
 You really don't want to miss this event again.
 (See the contacts section and let us know you are interested.)